Technical metadata tab (keyboard shortcut

 Alt+T) allows you to edit ‘technical’ information about your photographs, such as the date & time they were taken and the lens that was used (if your camera has interchangable lenses).

-Usually you do not need to edit any of this data, but I like to set the time zone of all my pictures, especially when I’m holidaying in another country.
+I also like to set the time zone of all my pictures, especially when I’m holidaying in another country.

 The GUI shows three date/time entries -